erichartline/100-days-of-code-old/log.md

 # 100 Days Of Code - Log

+### Day 20: 1/23/2017

+**Today's Progress** I worked through some of freeCodeCamp's beta curriculum.

+**Thoughts** It was a long day, so I decided to unwind by working through some of FCC's new challenges.
+I'm loving the new material, but there are definitely some bugs to fix.
+I sent in a request to see the best way of fixing some minor issues (such as a handful of typos I've found).
+Really excited to help out, even if they are just small items.

+**Link(s) to work**

+1. N/A

 ### Day 19: 1/22/2017

 **Today's Progress** I worked on my pomodoro clock project.